Analysis | With urgent problems facing him, Biden cannot afford early missteps

 Trump’s presidency has shown the consequences of inexperience in senior positions and the lack of relationships among top advisers throughout the government.
 If part of Trump’s goal was to decimate the executive branch, he has succeeded.
 But the country has paid a high price for the current president’s erratic and impulsive management style.

 Trump disdained Washington’s political elite and Biden’s new team has been described in not-always-complimentary terms as members in good standing of that establishment.
 Kaufman called that misguided.
-“To have somebody come in and be secretary of state or national security adviser, to pick people in those positions who don’t know the positions, is like hiring car mechanic who’s never worked on a car,” he said.
+“To have somebody come in and be secretary of state or national security adviser, to pick people in those positions who don’t know the positions, is like hiring a car mechanic who’s never worked on a car,” he said.
 “Clearly you need people who know what the positions are.”

 Those who know Biden say he has long had an eye for talent, particularly precocious younger people, and after nearly half a century in Washington, has stocked and restocked his staffs.
 He will be surrounded by trusted people in the White House, could operate as chief of foreign policy in a close partnership with Blinken and, from his years on the Senate Judiciary Committee, will have definite instincts about staffing a Justice Department that has been rocked repeatedly by Trump.

 Still, in other areas that have not been the focus of long-term attention, he may end up relying on people with whom he is less familiar.
 The economy is one such critical area, though his work on the Obama administration’s recovery program gives him some experience there.
-His selection of Janet Yellen, a former Federal Reserve chair, as secretary of the treasury, has drawn widespread praise across the spectrum of the Democratic Party and beyond.
+His selection of Janet L. Yellen, a former Federal Reserve Board chair, as secretary of the treasury, has drawn widespread praise across the spectrum of the Democratic Party and beyond.
 The rest of an economic team has yet to be announced.

 If there is obvious value in the kind of experience and relationships among those Biden is selecting, there are potential pitfalls as well.
 People can be too comfortable in those relationships and too confident in their experience at a time when the magnitude of the problems demands fresh thinking and even fresher ideas.
 Will that come from the people with the longest ties to Biden?
 If not, how difficult will it be for newer, younger advisers to break into those existing inner circles?